 2 tablespoons liquid dish detergent

-Clean white towels
+Clean white cleaning rags and towels

 - Fill one bucket with 1 gallon of warm water.
 Add the liquid dish detergent and gently swirl the water with your hand.